What do locals do in Vancouver when it rains? Simple. We don’t fear the rain – we embrace it.

 5. Go for a walk in the rainforest

 A walk through the temperate rainforest in the rain is a magical experience.
 There’s the lack of crowds, a wonderful earthy smell in the air, and a heightened connectedness to nature.
 Plus, the canopy of trees offers protection from the rain.
 Stanley Park, Lynn Canyon, Pacific Spirit Park, Capilano River Regional Park, Lighthouse Park are my personal favourites and they’re free to visit and easily accessible by car or public transit.
-Of course, if you prefer more of a theme park experience of a rainforest and want to shell out your $$$, there’s always Capilano Suspension Bridge.
+Of course, if you prefer more entertainment factor and have the budget, Capilano Suspension Bridge is always fun.

 Steveston is historic fishing village at the mouth of the Fraser River, about a half hour drive south of downtown Vancouver.
 It was once the salmon canning capital of Canada and a scene from the wild west.
 These days Steveston’s better known for its cute cafes, restaurants, and shops, plus loads of cultural heritage.
 It still has Canada’s largest commercial fishing fleet, and you buy fresh fish off the boats at Fisherman’s Wharf.
 But the real gems are found at the historic sites like the Gulf of Georgia Cannery, Britannia Shipyards, the Steveston Museum, and London Heritage Farm.

 Commercial Drive used to be marketed as Vancouver’s “Little Italy” because of the wave of Italian immigration after WWII that brought to the neighbourhood the Italian delis, bakeries, pizza shops, and espresso joints.
-These days Commercial Drive between Venables and Broadway has diversified to become a bohemian, artsy, eccentric neighbourhood home to third wave coffee bars and some wonderful small-scale live music venues, bars, pubs, ethnic restaurants, used bookshops, record stores, and boutiques.
-If you love Brookyn’s Williamsburg or Montréal’s Plateau, you’ll love Commercial Drive.
+However, it has diversified to become one of the most interesting and real neighbourhoods in the city.
+These days Commercial Drive between Venables and Broadway has become a bohemian, artsy, eccentric neighbourhood home to third wave coffee bars and some wonderful small-scale live music venues, bars, pubs, small casual international restaurants (Ethiopean, El Salvadorean, Jamaican, Filipino, etc.), used bookshops, music stores, record stores, and independent boutiques.
+It’s a little bit scruffy but full of character and the people watching is the best.
+If you love Brooklyn’s Williamsburg, Melbourne’s Fitzroy, or Montréal’s Plateau, you’ll love Commercial Drive.

 The Okanagan Valley is too far to visit from Vancouver as a day-trip, but within an hour’s drive is the Fraser Valley, which is home to some lovely small-scale wineries.
 If you’re wanting to explore the local countryside, this is a good excuse to do so.
 There are tour companies if you don’t have your own designated driver.
 The Fort Wine Company’s great for local fruit wines.
 Township 7, Backyward Vineyards, Chaberton Estates, and Vista D’Oro are great for traditional wines made from locally-grown BC grapes.

 Butchart Gardens in Victoria gets all the hype, but fewer visitors know about Vancouver’s own botanical gardens.
 VanDusen Botanical Garden is super romantic in the rain because you’ll practically have the place to yourself, and almost all the pathways are paved.
 Nearby is the (free) Queen Elizabeth Park, with its garden built out of a former rock quarry.
-Out at UBC campus are three gardens: the UBC Botanical Garden and Nitobe Japanese Park, and the UBC Rose Garden.
-And in Chinatown, the adorable Dr Sun Yat-Sen Classical Chinese Garden was made for rainy day exploration.
+Out at UBC campus are three gardens: the UBC Botanical Garden and Nitobe Memorial Garden, and the UBC Rose Garden.
+And in Chinatown, the adorable Dr. Sun Yat-Sen Classical Chinese Garden was made for rainy day exploration.

-The Georgia Straight newspaper is the bible to Vancouver nightlife and is a reliable source for live concert listings.
+The Georgia Straight has traditionally been Vancouver’s most reliable event listings.
 Whatever scene you crave, from hardcore punk in dingy dive bars to symphony orchestras, you can usually find it.
-Keep your eye out for events happening at the Biltmore, the Commodore Ballroom, the Vogue Theatre, Queen Elizabeth Theatre, the Orpheum Theatre, the Chan Centre for Performing Arts, Fortune Sound Club, Celebrities, The Fox Cabaret, The Lido, The Cobalt, The Astoria, The Rickshaw, The Rio, The Media Club, Cafe Deux Soleils, the Wise Hall, the ANZA Club, Venue, The Malkin Bowl, Thunderbird Stadium, and BC Place.
+Not every night, perhaps, but there’s always something happening.
+Some of Vancouver’s live venues to look up are the Commodore, the Vogue Theatre, Rogers Arena, BC Place, Queen Elizabeth Theatre, the Orpheum Theatre, the Chan Centre for the Performing Arts, the Rickshaw Theatre, the Pacific Coliseum, the Rio Theatre, Frankie’s Jazz Club, the Wise Hall, Fortune Sound Club, the Biltmore Cabaret, Celebrities Nightclub, The Fox Cabaret, The Lido, the ANZA Club, Venue, the Malkin Bowl, Doug Mitchell Thunderbird Sports Centre, Thunderbird Stadium.
 Keep your eyes peeled around the city for posters advertising upcoming events.

 13. Attend an art exhibit

 There’s a lot of art in Vancouver if you know where to look.
 The Vancouver Art Gallery is the biggest art gallery in the city, located downtown in a former court house.
 Also downtown is the tiny Contemporary Art Gallery in Yaletown and the Bill Reid Gallery of Northwest Coast Art.
-But these days the bulk of Vancouver’s galleries are small venues tucked away in unassuming areas outside of downtown, like the Bau-Xi Gallery, ViVo Media Arts, HOT ART Wet City, Winsor Gallery, Burrard Arts Foundation, Kimoto Gallery, Lattimer Gallery, just to name to view.
+Across from downtown in North Van is The Polygon Gallery.
+But these days the bulk of Vancouver’s galleries are small venues tucked away in unassuming areas outside of downtown, like Arts Off Main Gallery, Bau-Xi Gallery, ViVo Media Arts, Winsor Gallery, Burrard Arts Foundation, Kimoto Gallery, Lattimer Gallery, just to name to view.